 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.

 It appears that Jim became sick on the detail and was sent to Cabanatuan.
 Medical records from the camp show that James was admitted to the camp hospital and assigned to Zero Ward, where he died on Tuesday, June 30, 1942, at approximately 2:00 P.M., from dysentery.
 He was 19 years old and the 515 POW to die in the camp.
 He was interred in Grave 1010, Row 0, Plot 10, and shared his grave with fourteen other POWs.
-One of those POWs was Russell Simon, of Hq Company, who was also a National Guardsman from Port Clinton.
+One of those POWs was Russell Simon, of HQ Company, who was also a National Guardsman from Port Clinton.

 In July 1942, his parents received another message from the War Department.
 The following is an excerpt from it.